openbmc/docs/ipmi-architecture.md

 has the opportunity to return any valid IPMI completion code.
 Any non-zero completion code would prevent the command from executing and would be returned to the caller.

+The network channel bridges (netipmid), executing one process per interface, handle session (RMCP+) and SOL commands and responses to those commands.
+Get/Set SOL configuration, Get session info, close session commands can also be requested through KCS/BT interface, ipmid daemon must also need details about session and SOL.
+In order to maintain sync between ipmid and netipmid daemon, session and SOL are exposed in D-Bus, which ipmid can query and respond to commands issued through host interface (KCS/BT).

 The next phase is parameter unpacking and validation.
 This is done by compiler-generated code with variadic templates at handler registration time.